 Test your knowledge with a quiz

-The Freedman quiz
+Ward, The Freedman

 - Lincoln’s Emancipation Proclamation in January 1863 made clear the Union’s intention to abolish slavery.
 However, it only freed slaves in states still in open rebellion against the Union.
 Slavery was not formally abolished in the United States until 1865 when the 13th Amendment was ratified.